robtimus/text-obfuscation/README.md

 }, {
   caseSensitive: false // defaults to true
   matchObjects: false, // defaults to true
-  matchArrays: false // defaults to true
+  matchArrays: false, // defaults to true
 });
 ```